-The facility serves as the hub of the Central California Coast’s major events and community activities.
-Association sponsored events include the Annual Santa Maria Valley Strawberry Festival, attended by over 50,000 people, the Fireworks Spectacular which has approximately 5,000 spectators and the Santa Barbara County Fair attended by over 110,000 people.
-In addition, thousands of visitors attend each year through facility rentals which host events such as trade shows, conventions, rallies, Hispanic dances and concerts, company parties, equestrian shows, wedding receptions and birthday celebrations.
+The facility serves as the hub of the Central Coast’s major events and community activities.
+Association sponsored events include the Annual Santa Maria Valley Strawberry Festival, attended by nearly 70,000 people and the Santa Barbara County Fair attended by over 150,000 people.
+In addition, thousands of visitors visit hosted events like trade shows, conventions, rallies, Hispanic dances and concerts, company parties, equestrian shows, wedding receptions and birthday celebrations.

-The Association has a $2 Million annual operating budget and all funds are self generated through events and rental of the faciliites and grounds.
-The Santa Maria Fairpark is a state owned facility; they are not supported by state or county taxes.
+The Association has a $2.5 Million annual operating budget.
+Funds are self generated through events and rentals of the facilities and grounds.
+The Santa Maria Fairpark is a state owned facility and is not supported by state or county taxes.

 The 37th DAA has an obligation to support its communities by improving the quality of the Fair and the facilities and to create important venues for education, recreation, and entertainment.
 It is further responsible for providing a showcase for community pride and spirit to be enjoyed by all.